sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 >>>>TO-DO: Will this delete policies and alerts?
 Or will they be available if I click "enable" again?

 >>>>TO-DO: Can I edit and delete policies and alerts?

+### Create a Custom Ambari Alert and Use it for Cloudbreak Autoscaling Policies

+Refer to the [Create a Custom Ambari Alert and Use it for Cloudbreak Autoscaling Policies](https://community.hortonworks.com/articles/143762/how-to-create-a-custom-ambari-alert-and-use-it-for.html) HCC tutorial.